mnebuerquo/python-tutorial/tutorial.md

 # Control Flow

-Python defines blocks by indenting then code in the inner block.
+Blocks are defined in python by indenting the code.

 The `if` statement executes the indented code block if the condition evaluates to `True`: